ulfschneider/ulf.website/content/posts/2023-01-24-my-first-attempt-with-tailwind-css.md

 </p>
 ```

 Instead the notation of the Tailwind utility classes is shorter and you can choose only from a curated list of utility classes that are centrally configured.
-I understand it as a utility-layer of your design system.
+I understand it as a utility layer of your design system.

 Following this approach, I think, the reusability of the CSS not only makes you write less code.
 The reduced amount of code and the predefined set of utility classes, that you tailor to your needs, increases the chances of the styling to be more consistent and quicker to change.
 Utility classes have a clear purpose that should help everyone in the team using them consistently.
 In my view the combination of utility classes, the possibility to create components by inheriting styles with the `@apply` keyword, the hierarchy provided by the layers (`@layer`), and the ease of adjustment through the `tailwind-config.js`, is something that works.